BugShooting/BugShooting.Docs/plugin.md

     bool Editable { get }

     // Creates a new Output.
 This method is called if the user add an Output.
-    // This method can contains code for opening a form where the properties
+    // This method can contain code for opening a form where the properties
     // of the Output can be entered.
     // If you want to cancel the creation just return null.
     IOutput CreateOutput(IWin32Window Owner)

     // Edit an existin Output.
-    // This method can contains code for opening a form where the values
+    // This method can contain code for opening a form where the values
     // of the Output can be changed.
     // If you want to cancel the editing just return null.
     IOutput EditOutput(IWin32Window Owner, IOutput Output)